taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 A scalar or structured argument value.

 - `union.argument_value.i32`: Value of a 32-bit one's complement signed integer.
-- `union.argument_value.f32`: Value of a 32-bit IEEE 754 floating-poing number.
+- `union.argument_value.f32`: Value of a 32-bit IEEE 754 single-precision floating-poing number.
 - `union.argument_value.ndarray`: An ND-array to be bound.
+- `union.argument_value.texture`: A texture to be bound.

 `structure.argument`